On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

 \subsubsection{Classifier Guidance}

-For effective and adjustable strength of conditions, an extra classifier with a weight is trained for classifier guidance.
-The gradient of the classifier is scaled by the weight and then is used to modify the unconditional denoising direction, as shown in Figure \ref{fig:classifier_guidance}.
-In other words, the weight controls how much to encourage the gradient-based modification \cite{shen2022conditional}.
-To obtain the gradient as accurate as possible, the classifier is trained on data with noise at each timestep.
+For effective and adjustable strength of conditions, classifier guidance \cite{dhariwal2021diffusion} adopts an extra classifier.
+The gradient of the classifier is scaled by the weight and then is used to modify the unconditional denoising direction, as shown in Fig. \ref{fig:classifier_guidance}.
+In other words, the weight controls how much to rely on the classifier.
+To obtain the gradient as accurately as possible, the classifier is usually pre-trained on data with conditions.
 In particular, classifier guidance is formulated as:

 where $\nabla_x\log p(x|c)$ and $\nabla_x\log p(x)$ are conditional and unconditional scores, respectively, $\nabla_x\log p(c|x)$ is the gradient of a classifier, and $w$ is the weight.
 When $w=0$, this mechanism becomes unconditional.
 As the weight increases, the denoising network is more and more constrained to produce samples that satisfy conditions.